-CHICAGO — ALA Editions announces a new iteration of its popular eCourse Demystifying Copyright: How to Educate Your Staff and Community.
-Lesley Ellen Harris will serve as the instructor for this four-week facilitated eCourse starting on Aug.
-31, 2015.
+CHICAGO — ALA Publishing announces a new iteration of its popular eCourse, Using WordPress to Build Library Websites.
+Amanda L. Goodman will serve as the instructor for this six-week facilitated eCourse starting on March 7, 2016.

-CHICAGO — Introducing a new episode of American Libraries Live — a one-hour wrap-up of the 2015 ALA Annual Conference, which airs live at 2 p.m.
-Eastern on Thursday, July 2.
-Brought to you by American Libraries, this free, streaming video broadcast can be viewed from your home, library or on-the-go.
+CHICAGO — A new episode of American Libraries Live — a one-hour discussion on Introducing RDA — will air live at 2 p.m.
+Eastern on Thursday, Feb.
+11. This free streaming video broadcast is brought to you by American Libraries and can be viewed from your home, library or on the go.

 CHICAGO— Digitizing your collection is not only a great way to increase access to your materials, it also engages patrons on a whole new level and helps communicate your library’s value.
 But with staff time and resources already spread thin, it can be a challenge to plan and undertake a digitization initiative.
 The good news is that public libraries across the country have done just that.

 CHICAGO— For children, reading level and experience level are not always the same.
 Eager readers are often interested in ideas and topics that seem advanced, but situations and subjects that sixth graders can handle with aplomb may be emotionally confusing for a younger child.
 Early and eager readers deserve stories they can get into, information that’s challenging and up to date, and ideas that are new and stimulating, all while remaining age appropriate.